Updated August 11, 2023

-Some of the version doesn’t show the Developer tab in excel by default, so you’ll need to add it.
+Some version doesn’t show the Developer tab in Excel by default, so you must add it.

-The developer tab in excel will not be visible unless you activate it from the options menu.
-To activate the Developer tab in Excel, follow the below-mentioned steps.
+The developer tab in Excel will not be visible unless you activate it from the options menu.
+To start the Developer tab in Excel, follow the below-mentioned steps.

-Step 1: First, click on the File button on the top left-hand corner of the screen and then click on the “Options” button on the bottom left-hand corner of the screen.
+Step 1: First, click on the File button on the top left-hand corner of the screen and then click on the “Options” button on the bottom left-hand corner.